dreamside-digital/react-easy-editables/README.md

 Check out the [demo page](https://nomadic-labs.github.io/react-easy-editables/) to see the different types of editable fields in action.

+You can also create custom editable areas by using the generic Editable component, as demonstrated further down.

 ## Usage

+The `EditablesContext` uses React's context API to provide the properties `showEditingControls` and `theme` to the editable components lower in the tree.

+Each of the editable fields receives a `content` object and an `onSave` function that defines the content to be displayed/edited and the callback that receives the updated content.

+### Example

 ```
 import React from 'react';